-Due to its location, the port town of Cartagena is popular for travelers to leave the Southern American continent and venture into Central America by way of sea through the San Blas Islands and arriving in Panama City.
+Due to its location, the port town of Cartagena is popular for travellers to leave the Southern American continent and venture into Central America by way of sea through the San Blas Islands and arriving in Panama City.

-At the core of the city is Cartagena’s old town, a Unesco World Heritage site.
+At the core of the city is Cartagena’s old town, a UNESCO World Heritage site.
 Hidden behind a historic stone wall bordering the entire perimeter of the town, protecting it from the chaos of modern Cartagena, lies a maze of cobbled alleys, colourful colonial architecture covered in bougainvillea vines, and churches that cast their shadows across plazas.
 The city’s romantic flare is further expressed by the silhouettes of embracing couples within the wall’s windows, amongst the setting sun.

 Sightseeing slips off the agenda in Cartagena.
 Instead, days and nights were filled with endless strolling and wandering through the cobbled alleys, admiring gorgeous shops, cafe’s, restaurants and bars along the way.